 “Innovation is key.
 Only those who have the agility to change with the market and innovate quickly will survive”Robert Kiyosaki – Author of the best seller ‘Rich Dad, Poor Dad’

-The business landscape now moves so quickly that companies need to respond to opportunities just as quick if not quicker.
+Nowadays, the business landscape moves so quickly that companies need to respond to opportunities just as quickly- if not quicker.
 Distributed teams can be advantageous when it comes to the likes of filling key positions or moving into new markets.
-And with employees placed in different time zones, customers can be responded to round the clock as well as handing over projects to teams that are just starting their work days.
+And with employees placed in different time zones, customers can be responded to round the clock.
+And hand-over projects to teams that are just starting their work days.